 successfully completed at least one core course, before any internship will be approved.

-The deadline for Late applications to the Museum Studies Certificate Program for Fall semester 2013 is July 19, 2013.
+The deadline for applications to the Museum Studies Certificate Program for Fall semester 2014 is Monday, April 7, 2014.